Departmental Students' Association

 Want to learn more?
 The SJE DSA can be reached at email@example.com or check our Facebook Page to be part of the SJE DSA Facebook community and ask us any questions.
 View the SJE Students' Association Constitution 2021.

-I am Titilola Omotosho, an advocate of social justice and women’s mental health.
-I am a passionate teacher and counselling psychologist who explores psycho-education to ensure indigeneity, social justice and mental health awareness.
-I am the founder of Godlycounsel Mental Wellness Initiative and currently working on the mental health of Black women in Canada.
-I am honoured to serve as the Financial Coordinator for this prestigious and anti-oppression departmental student association.
-I intend to ensure accountability, prudence, and equity in distributing financial resources.
+I am Titilola Elizabeth Omotosho (she/her), a Clinical Mental Health Counselor, an advocate of social justice and women’s mental health.
+I am a passionate teacher and counseling psychologist who explore Psychoeducation to ensure indigeneity, social justice, and mental health awareness.
+I am the founder of Godlycounsel Mental Wellness Initiative and currently working on the mental health of Black mothers in Canada.
+I am honored to serve as the Financial Coordinator for this prestigious and anti-oppression departmental students' association.
+I intend to ensure accountability, prudence and equity in the distribution of financial resources and advocate for students' support.
+My hobbies include singing, playing musical instruments, and window shopping